-An additional impact is on organizations whose employees are "mobility-strapped".
-Some may not have the inclination to be relocated, and disrupt their families, while others may not have the
+An additional impact is on organizations whose employees are "mobility-strapped."
+Some may not have the inclination to be relocated and disrupt their families, while others may not have the resources to relocate.
+PEMS reduces the need to mobilize the work force and to disperse it globally.

-Superior Project Estimation, Budgeting and Control
+Superior Project Estimation, Budgeting, and Control

 PEMS has application during each phase of a project, during the front-end development as well as execution of a project.
-Estimation, and budgeting tools that are an integral part of the PEMS, help maintain continuity in assumptions, costs, and expenditures from concept through execution and operations and maintenance, through every iteration of negotiations, and with multiple payment methodologies.
+Estimation and budgeting tools that are an integral part of the PEMS help maintain continuity in assumptions, costs, and expenditures in all phases of a project-concept, execution, operation, and maintenance-through every iteration of negotiations, and with multiple payment methodologies.